-The Leap Motion system recognizes and tracks hands, fingers and finger-like tools.
-The device operates in an intimate proximity with high precision and tracking frame rate and reports discrete positions, gestures, and motion.
+The Leap Motion system recognizes and tracks hands and fingers.
+The device operates in an intimate proximity with high precision and tracking frame rate and reports discrete positions and motion.

 The Leap Motion controller uses optical sensors and infrared light.
 The sensors are directed along the y-axis – upward when the controller is in its standard operating position – and have a field of view of about 150 degrees.
 The effective range of the Leap Motion Controller extends from approximately 25 to 600 millimeters above the device (1 inch to 2 feet).

 Detection and tracking work best when the controller has a clear, high-contrast view of an object’s silhouette.
 The Leap Motion software combines its sensor data with an internal model of the human hand to help cope with challenging tracking conditions.

 The Leap Motion system employs a right-handed Cartesian coordinate system.
 The origin is centered at the top of the Leap Motion Controller.
 The x- and z-axes lie in the horizontal plane, with the x-axis running parallel to the long edge of the device.
 The y-axis is vertical, with positive values increasing upwards (in contrast to the downward orientation of most computer graphics coordinate systems).
 The z-axis has positive values increasing toward the user.

 The Leap Motion API measures physical quantities with the following units:

 As the Leap Motion controller tracks hands, fingers, and tools in its field of view, it provides updates as a set – or frame – of data.
 Each Frame object representing a frame contains lists of tracked entities, such as hands and fingers.
 The Frame object is essentially the root of the Leap Motion data model.

 To read more about Frames, see Frames.

 The hand model provides information about the identity, position, and other characteristics of a detected hand, the arm to which the hand is attached, and lists of the fingers associated with the hand.